Srar-Git/FANT/README.md

 Network management applications require more comprehensive measurement results to support new features.
-Catering to the trend, various switch vendors are constantly adding network measurement indicators to the telemetry supporting list
+Catering to the trend, various switch vendors are constantly adding network measurement indicators to the telemetry supporting list.
+The increase of upload measurement items enables the networkwide telemetry framework to offer multi-directional network visibility for network managers to locate network anomalies.
+But at the same time, it also brings about the processing burden on the INT controller and larger overhead of the network, which will impede the network telemetry framework to be widely deployed.

 To solve the above problems, we propose a flexible active INT (FANT) method, which decouples the solution into a